| | | | |

 Coconut Milk Braised Chicken with Sweet Potatoes

-Tender chicken, bell pepper, and sweet potatoes braised in coconut milk and spices, topped with tons of fresh herbs & lime juice, and served over rice.
+Tender chicken, bell peppers, and sweet potatoes braised in coconut milk and spices, topped with tons of fresh herbs & lime juice, and served over rice.
 Comforting & delicious!

 Coconut Milk Braised Chicken with Sweet Potatoes

-I recently saw a recipe for this coconut milk braised chicken with sweet potatoes on Half Baked Harvest and I immediately put the needed ingredients on my shopping list.
+I recently found this easy coconut milk braised chicken with sweet potatoes recipe on Half Baked Harvest, and I immediately added the needed ingredients to my shopping list.
 Talk about a bowl full of comfort!
-I love the chicken marinade flavors of turmeric, ginger, cumin, and toasted sesame because they made the dish extra flavorful.
-Braising everything in coconut milk made this recipe not only tasty but really simple to make.
-I served this colorful & flavorful braised chicken & sweet potatoes over Jasmine rice with lots of lime wedges, fresh herbs, and crushed peanuts on the side.
-My entire family thought this recipe was delicious and we ate every last bite.
+I love the chicken marinade flavors of turmeric, ginger, cumin, and toasted sesame because they make the dish extra flavorful.
+Braising everything in coconut milk made this recipe not only tasty but also really simple to make.
+I served this colorful & flavorful braised chicken & sweet potatoes over garlic rice along with lots of lime wedges, fresh herbs, and crushed peanuts on the side.
+My entire family thought this recipe was delicious, and we ate every last bite.
+This delicious chicken curry recipe paired nicely with an Asian kale salad.

 Coconut Milk Braised Chicken with Sweet Potatoes